DanielMiguelez/Final-Project-Daniel-Miguelez/README.md

-# 3rd Project with ReacFinal Project - Social Networkt - MERN Stack
+# 3rd Project with React Final Project - Social Network - MERN Stack

 <h3 align="center">MERN STACK FRONTEND PROJECT</h3>

 <p align="center">In this project, everything learned so far is unified.
-The student will develop a social network in which users will register, log in and publish using the social network API created in the 2nd Backend Project.</p>
+I developed a social network in which users will register, log in and publish using the social network API created in the 2nd Backend Project.</p>

 ## Goals of this project